VRtualize/VRtualize-Pangeo/docs/source/test_plan/repository_management.rst

 Unit tests will be developed, run, and passed in this branch before a code review can be scheduled.

-Code reviews will be done within 4 days of an issue entrance into the QA/Review swimlane of issue tracker.

 Integration Branch
 ------------------